Skip to main content

 "Leave him alone."
 His words were firm.

 Pratap rushed into his bedroom and slammed the door behind him.
 Then he sat down on the floor, hugging his knees close to his chest as tears flowed down his cheeks.
 He had lost her.
 He looked up at the pictures on the wall.
 The wedding day.
 The honeymoon selfie.
-The candids of her with animals at the rescue centre.
+The candid photo of her with animals at the rescue centre.
 His vision blurred.
 He held on to the nearest cushion he found close to his mouth and let out a silent scream.
-Ajabdeh was gone and it was all his fault.
-He perhaps didn't ever find it important to say what he felt than show it.
-Now in his desperate attempt to stop her, his words perhaps lacked value to her feelings.
+Ajabdeh was gone, and it was all his fault.
+He perhaps didn't ever find it important to say what he felt rather than show it.
+Now, in his desperate attempt to stop her, his words perhaps lacked value to her feelings.
 He was too late.

-The moment Ajabdeh entered the freshly painted apartment the smell of fresh paint gave her a headache.
+The moment Ajabdeh entered the apartment, the smell of fresh paint gave her a headache.
 Even lunch and a nap didn't help.
-When she woke up it was raining outside.
+When she woke up, it was raining outside.
 She popped a pill and stood on the balcony as Heer made tea.

 "He said he loves me."
 She said almost in a murmur.